 We will walk along the pathways and visit some of the hides and observation towers.
 There is always a nice variety of ducks, terns, herons, egret and grebes here, along with African Spoonbill, African Darter, Great White Pelican, Little Bittern, African Snipe, Malachite Kingfisher and White-backed Mousebird.
-There are even some Hippopotamus around!
-We will enjoy dinner and our last night in the Cape Peninsula.
+According to the locals there are even some Hippopotamus around!
+We will return to the Simon’s Town area, enjoy dinner and have our last night in the Cape Peninsula.

-After an early breakfast we’ll drive around the edge of False Bay and on to Rooi-Els via one of the area’s most scenic drives to look for Cape Rockjumper near Hangklip on the eastern point.
+After an early breakfast we’ll drive around the edge of False Bay and on to Rooi-Els via one of the area’s most scenic drives to look for the iconic Cape Rockjumper near Hangklip on the eastern point.
 This is a tricky bird to find, but with a bit of luck and patience we should be rewarded with this gorgeous endemic.
-We could also pick up Ground Woodpecker, Cape Siskin, Orange-breasted Sunbird and Cape Rock Thrush.
+We could also pick up Ground Woodpecker, Cape Siskin, Orange-breasted Sunbird and Cape Rock Thrush in this area.

 On a fine day the views from here are spectacular, with the Atlantic ocean crashing against the rocks below us on one side and the Kogelberg mountains rising high above us on the other side.
 Recently birders have even been seeing Leopard in the craggy mountains above the usual birding spots!